This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Simple Blackberry Gin Recipe

-Place the blackberries in a sterilised jar and cover with the sugar.
+- Place the blackberries in a sterilized jar and cover with the sugar.
 Add the gin and give the jar a good shake.
-Place the jar in a dark place, like a kitchen cupboard.
+Place the jar in a dark place, such as a kitchen cupboard.

-Leave to mature.
-It’s drinkable in 4 weeks but it can be left for 3 months.
+- Leave to mature.
+It’s drinkable in four weeks, but it can be left for three months.

-Strain the gin through a muslin cloth, try not to break up the blackberries.
-Pour the liquid into a bottle.
-If you think it needs it, add a little more sugar and shake until it’s dissolved.
-Tip: Though you won't need the actual blackberries after this stage you don't have to discard them.
-Pop them into a glass of Prosecco for a blackberry gin cocktail.
+- Strain the gin through a sieve and/or muslin cloth and try not to break up the blackberries*.
+Have a taste, and if you think it needs it, stir in a little more sugar and shake until it’s dissolved.
+Pour the blackberry gin into a bottle and seal.

-After 4 weeks, the gin is beautiful dark red in colour.
-It still holds a boozy strength but with a fruity tone of the blackberries.
+- After four weeks, the gin will be a beautiful dark red in color.
+It still holds a boozy strength but with the sweet and fruity tone of the blackberries.
 For the perfect, refreshing summer cocktail, serve a double measure chilled over ice and topped up with tonic.

-If your leave the gin for 3 months, it mellows and the full fruitiness of the blackberries comes through and it’s smooth enough to serve over ice as a liqueur.
-An excellent addition is a cinnamon stick which can be added to the gin at the same time as the sugar.
+- If you leave the gin for three months, it mellows and the full fruitiness of the blackberries comes through.
+It can even be smooth enough to serve over ice as a liqueur.